Medicare Part C: Medicare Advantage

 Which Doctors Can I See?

+There are several types of Medicare Advantage plans to choose from.
 In some plans, your health care is “coordinated.”
 That means the plan coordinates your coverage through a primary care physician who manages the care you receive from specialists and hospitals.
-You may have to choose specific doctors and hospitals.
+You may have to choose specific doctors and hospitals from within a network.

 Are Prescription Drugs Covered Under Part C?